 Shiri Appleby, actress.
-Went to the University of Southern California for a year and a half before acting in Roswell TV show.
-In 2010, she is working on her associate degree via the University of Phoenix and then intends to transfer to UCLA.
+Went to the University of Southern California for a year and a half before landing a role in the Roswell TV show.
+In 2010, she worked on her associate degree via the University of Phoenix and then intended to transfer to UCLA.

 Christina Applegate, actress.
 High school dropout.

 Edwin Apps, British artist.
 High school dropout.

 Micky Arison, billionaire chairman of Carnival Cruise Line, owner of the Miami Heat NBA team.
 He dropped out of the University of Miami.

 Joan Armatrading, singer, songwriter.
 High school dropout.

 Billie Joe Armstrong, front man for Green Day punk rock band.
 High school dropout.
 As he noted, “I finally realized that high school didn't make any sense for me then.
 So I quit.”